jordan2lee/cell-dissociation/scripts/01_process-bulkrna/README.md

 # Alignment File QC

-**Skipped for now, will loop around and finish this**
+**TBA**

 Samtools

 # Generate Count Matrices (Docker)

-HTSeq-count (gene-level counting)
+featureCounts (gene-level counting) and produces final count matrix `${basename}_COUNTmatrix.txt`

-+ Parameters set for stranded, ignore multimapped reads, not current for paired end data
++ Parameters set for stranded, ignore multi-mapping reads, not current for paired end data

 *Note* Transcript-level quantification is less accurate than gene-level quantification (e.g. salmon, RSEM, kallisto).
 Also transcript-level quantification has less clear biological interpretability.
 Less statistical power if split counts between isoforms.

+# Additional Notes

+Example CWL included in this scripts dir and will be implemented for publication.
+For now it is simply placed there as an example.